o3de/o3de.org/content/docs/user-guide/features/platforms/ios/sharing-assets-between-mac-pc.md

 ---
-description: ' Share the assets for your Amazon Lumberyard iOS game between your macOS and Windows computers. '
+description: ' Share the assets for your Open 3D Engine iOS game between your macOS and Windows computers. '
 title: Sharing Assets Between Windows and macOS
 ---